 Release date: Unknown

-We don't know very much about this new Star Wars movie trilogy, but Johnson will definitely write and direct the first entry.
-He's also spoke about the pitch that got him the job and, just to warn you, there's not much to it: "One story told over three movies.
+We don't know very much about this new Star Wars movie trilogy, but Johnson will write and direct the first entry.
+He's previously spoken about the pitch that got him the job and, just to warn you, there's not much to it: "One story told over three movies.
 Go new places, meet new folks, come up with a new story to tell in the Star Wars universe.
 The sky’s the limit…" Considering how fresh The Last Jedi felt, we couldn't be more excited to see Johnson let loose in the Star Wars galaxy.

 Any more Star Wars Story movies?